CDSeattleMEAN201710/jack_brounstein/readme.md

 Modularization: Turning one giant server file into several smaller files

-1955 API might not seem like much, but it's actually a very important assignment.
-If you can complete it, you'll have pretty much all you need on the server side for a MEAN app...which is good, because on Thursday we start dealing with the client side.
+Restful Task API might not seem like much, but it's actually a very important assignment.
+If you can complete it, you'll have pretty much all you need on the server side for a MEAN app...which is good, because tomorrow we start dealing with the client side.

+The Advanced Mongoose material is worth looking at, but officially optional.

 Assignments|
 ---|
 Modularized Mongoose|
 1955 API **GitHub**|
+Restful Task API **GitHub**|

+Optional|
+---|
+Login & Registration|

 ### Wednesday, October 11

-Advanced Mongoose

-Assignments|
----|
-Login & Registration **GitHub**|

-### Thursday, October 12

 Angular 4!